ignotaC/epicanime/README.md

 The World God Only Knows - Everything.
 There are three seasons unfortunatly seems it will end unfinished.
 Anime ends at manga chapther 190.
 You need to watch everythign with ovas since it's all connected.
-Just use soem site like anime planet - and watch in releas order.
+Just use soem site like anime planet - and watch in release order.

+My Mental Choices are Completely Interfering with my School Romantic Comedy This is so damn stupid but funny.

 Trapped in dating sim - verygood.